Easy and FLUFFY baked vegan blueberry pancake. You only need one bowl, an oven-safe tray and simple pantry ingredients.

 Similar to conventional pancakes, you can stack these pancakes and drizzle it with allll the maple syrup.
 My favorite pancake accompaniments are:

 - Fresh fruit which are naturally soft like berries

 - Stewed fruit like apples, pears

-- Something creamy such as coconut yoghurt or ice cream
+- Something creamy such as coconut yogurt or ice cream

 - Something syrupy like maple, coconut or rice malt syrup.